Table of Contents

 Now our Cloud SQL instance is ready and storing health metrics.
 It's time to switch to Grafana and configure our visualizations.
 Browse to the Grafana Url which we provisioned earlier and add a new MySQL data source as shown below.

 MySQL Host IP Address will be the IP Address of our Google Cloud SQL instance which we provisioned in the earlier step.
-Specify the username and password which were specified for the Cloud SQL instance and hit Save.
+Specify the username and password that were specified for the Cloud SQL instance and hit Save.

 Now the data source is added and it is time to configure the visualizations.
 Instead of creating our own dashboard from scratch, we will rely on the Grafana dashboard library to import the MySQL dashboard and customize it according to our needs.
-Click on Download JSON link and import the dashboard into the Grafana.
+Click on the Download JSON link and import the dashboard into the Grafana.

 You can also set alerts on these dashboards if the value of the observed metrics falls out of the allowed range.
 For more information on how to create such advanced dashboards, have a look at our articles on Grafana Dashboards from Basic to Advanced Dashboards and Our Favorite Grafana Dashboards.